queryluke/masseffect-5e-data/data/spells/poison-spray.md

     there must make the Constitution saving throw.
 ---
 Shoot an aerosol spray of noxious chemicals from your omni-tool at a creature within melee range.
-The creature must succeed on a Constitution saving throw or take 2d12 poison damage and becomes <condition id="poisoned"/> until the end of your next turn.
+The creature must succeed on a Constitution saving throw or take 2d12 poison damage and becomes <me-condition id="poisoned"/> until the end of your next turn.

 __At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the damage increases